Loogle!

 You can use Loogle from within the Lean4 VSCode language extension

-using (by default) Ctrl-K Ctrl-S. You can also try the
+using the Loogle command from the command palette.
+You can also try the

 #loogle command from LeanSearchClient,